Khandker Wahedur Rahman

 I am an applied microeconomist with a broad interest in development and labor economics.
 I focus on the empirical microeconomic analysis of development policies, social welfare analysis, and causal inference.
 My current research explores human capital and productivity – often having the role of information, norms, and technology as a cross-cutting theme.

+I have completed my Ph.D. from the Department of Applied Economics at the University of Minnesota.
+I also hold an MPP from the Humphrey School of Public Affairs.
 I have previously worked for the International Food Policy Research Institute (IFPRI), International Finance Corporation (IFC), and Swisscontact Bangladesh in various capacities.

 If you are referring me on the 'first-name-basis', please call me "Wahed".
 If you need to use my full name, please use "Khandker Wahedur Rahman".